Skip to main content

 2. Catering Waivers

 a.
-Catering waivers are typically available only to registered ethnic/cultural student organizations that require authentically prepared ethnic and cultural foods not available from Dining Services or Stamp restaurants.
-University departments may apply for a catering waiver if Kosher food is a requirement for the event.
+Catering waivers are typically only available to registered ethnic or cultural student organizations that require authentically prepared ethnic and cultural foods not available from Dining Services or Stamp restaurants to highlight or celebrate their specific culture.
+University departments may apply for catering waiver for any Kosher meals that are needed for the event.

 b.
-Completed Catering Waiver Requests must be submitted to the Stamp Event & Guest Services Office ten (10) business days prior to the date of the event.
+Completed Catering Waiver Requests must be submitted to the Stamp Event & Guest Services Office at least ten (10) business days prior to the date of the event.

 c.
-Catering waivers will only be approved for events that require authentically prepared ethnic and cultural foods that cannot be prepared by University of Maryland Dining Services.
+Catering waivers will only be approved for events that require authentically prepared ethnic and cultural foods required to highlight or celebrate the culture/ethnicity of the sponsoring organization, that cannot be prepared by University of Maryland Dining Services

 d.
 Non-University clients may not request catering waivers.
-The only exception permitted is for cakes to be served at a wedding reception.
+The following are exceptions: cakes to be served at a wedding reception.
 Waivers for wedding cakes must be discussed in advance with the Event Coordinator.
+Exceptions can also be made if Kosher food is required for the event, and a catering waiver must be submitted and approved in advance.

 e.
-Non-University Catering Company Requirements (for events with a food waiver)
+Non-University Catering Company Requirements (for events with an approved catering waiver)

 ii.
 The catering company/restaurant is responsible for the delivery, set-up and service of all food associated with the event.
-The catering company is responsible for the safe transportation of all food from their production kitchen directly to the site of the event.
-Members of the student organization or university department are not allowed to transport food in private vehicles.
+The catering company is responsible for the safe transportation of all food from their production kitchen directly to the event site.
+Members of the student organization or sponsoring organization are not permitted to transport food in private vehicles.

 iii.
-A certified Food Service Sanitation Manager (PG County certification or equivalent) must be on site from food delivery/set-up to food removal.
+A certified Food Service Sanitation Manager (PG County certification or equivalent) must be on site from food delivery and until food removal.

 iv.
 Off-campus catering companies MUST clearly identify their company or restaurant by use of signage at the catering site.
-The caterer must display their Food Service Permit number on all delivery vehicles, signage, on business cards and on all invoices.
+The caterer must display their Food Service Permit number on all delivery vehicles, signage, business cards and invoices.

 v.
-The sponsoring student organization is required to ensure that off-campus caterers completely clean any and all areas used for both the staging and serving of the event meal.
-All equipment and left over food must be removed and properly disposed of immediately following the event.
-Any damages to the facility or additional housekeeping duties that are the result of the catered event will be billed back to the sponsoring organization.
+The sponsoring student organization is required to ensure that off-campus caterer completely cleans all areas used for both the staging and serving of the event meal.
+All equipment and uneaten food must be removed and properly disposed of immediately following the event.
+Any damages to the facility or additional cleaning that are the result of a catered event will be billed back to the sponsoring organization.

 vi.
-Kitchens and other areas that fall within the scope of the University of Maryland’s health permits are not available for use by an off-campus catering company.
-No on-site preparation of food is permitted.
-Off- campus catering companies may not use hallways, restrooms, lounges or other public spaces as a preparation, staging or serving area.
+Kitchens and other areas that fall within the scope of the University of Maryland’s Health Department Permits are not available for use by any off-campus catering company.
+No on-site food preparation is permitted.
+Off-campus catering companies may not use hallways, restrooms, lounges, or other public spaces for the preparation, staging, or serving of food.

 vii.
 When using an off-campus catering company, the selling of food on site is not permitted.
-Event sponsors cannot bring an off-campus company on campus to sell food at an event.
+Event Sponsors cannot bring off-campus company on campus to sell food at an event.

 viii.
-Any event that requires the service of alcoholic beverages MUST use the in-house catering of the Department of Dining Services since they hold the state liquor permit for the university.
+Any event that requires the service of alcoholic beverages MUST use the in-house catering from the University of Maryland Dining Services for food and for the sale and distribution of alcohol at the event, since they hold the State liquor permit for the University.

 ix.
 All deliveries to the Stamp will be made via the loading dock located on the north side of the building.
-Catering trucks may off-load equipment, supplies and food products necessary for their event and then will be required to move their vehicles away from the loading dock to allow for other deliveries.
-At no time should the loading dock be use as parking for the catering vehicles.
+Catering trucks may off-load equipment, supplies and food products for their event and then will be required to move their vehicle away from the loading dock to allow for other deliveries.
+At no time should the loading dock be used as parking space for a non-university catering vehicles.

 x.
 Pepsi brand cold beverages are the only soft drink beverages that are authorized to be served on the University of Maryland campus.
-Off-campus catering companies are NOT allowed to provide any other brand of soft drinks.
+Off-campus catering companies or not permitted to provide any other brand or soft drinks or water.

 3. Outdoor Locations

 a.
-Food and beverages at outdoor spaces must either be provided by University Dining Services or an approved non- university caterer, if the sponsoring organization has received a catering waiver.
+Food and beverages at outdoor event spaces must either be provided by University Dining Services or an approved non-university caterer, if the sponsoring organization has received a catering waiver.

 i.
 University Dining Services must approve all non-university caterers